-As we all are aware of, our kidneys functions by filtering the wastes and excess fluid from the blood cells and are eliminated from our body through the form of urine.
-In certain cases, the dissolved minerals and some particles of salts present in the urine combine together to form small kidney stones.
+As we all are aware, our kidney functions by filtering the wastes and excess fluid from the blood cells and are eliminated from our body through the form of urine.
+In certain cases, the dissolved minerals and some particles of salts present in the urine combine to form small kidney stones.

 Symptoms of a Kidney Stone

 Symptoms of kidney stones may not arise until the stone begins to move down to the ureters and block the flow of urine.
 These symptoms are different in both males and females.